 should not have been invested in mortgage-backed securities.

-District court dismissed with prejudice; appeal is pending.
+District court dismissed with prejudice and Second Circuit

 - Defense of investment advisers and